CartoDB/dataservices-api/doc/overview.md

 }
 ```

-Since the Data Services API is used on top of the Carto SQL API, you can refer to the [Making calls to the SQL API](/carto-engine/sql-api/making-calls/) documentation for help debugging your SQL errors.
+Since the Data Services API is used on top of the CARTO SQL API, you can refer to the [Making calls to the SQL API](/carto-engine/sql-api/making-calls/) documentation for help debugging your SQL errors.

-If the requested information is not in the Carto geocoding database, or if Carto is unable to recognize your input and match it with a result, the geocoding function returns `null` as a result.
+If the requested information is not in the CARTO geocoding database, or if CARTO is unable to recognize your input and match it with a result, the geocoding function returns `null` as a result.

 ## Limits

-Usage of the Data Services API is subject to the Carto SQL API limits, stated in our [Terms of Service](https://carto.com/terms/#excessive).
+Usage of the Data Services API is subject to the CARTO SQL API limits, stated in our [Terms of Service](https://carto.com/terms/#excessive).